Webador/SlmQueueSqs/README.md

 Before reading SlmQueueSqs documentation, please read [SlmQueue documentation](https://github.com/juriansluiman/SlmQueue).

-Currently, SlmQueueSqs does not offer any real features to create queues.
-You'd better use the administrator console of Amazon AWS services to create queues.
+SlmQueueSqs does not offer any features to create queues.
+You should use the official SQS SDK or use the AWS console.

 ### Setting your AWS credentials